apache/arrow/c_glib/README.md

   * Ruby: [red-arrow gem](https://rubygems.org/gems/red-arrow) should be used.
     * Examples: https://github.com/red-data-tools/red-arrow/tree/master/example

   * Python: [PyGObject](https://wiki.gnome.org/Projects/PyGObject) should be used.
-(Note that you should use PyArrow than Arrow GLib.)
+(Note that you should prefer PyArrow over Arrow GLib.)

   * Lua: [LGI](https://github.com/pavouk/lgi) should be used.
     * Examples: `example/lua/` directory.